switch180/dynamodb-python-samples/encrypt-dynamodb-partition-key/README.md

 #### How to run

 Simply install the modules in the requirements file and then run the python script.
 It can be run idempotently.
 It will create a table, create and store the DEK, and read/write the rows in order.
 If the table exists it continues, and if the DEK is already stored in the DDB table then it will read it and use it for operations.
-It's hard coded to operate in us-east-1, but that's selectable.
+It's coded to operate in us-east-1, but that's changeable.

 Sample output:
 ```text